mirasel/git-server/README.md

 When a user performs a `git push`, the server:

 1. Extracts the latest commit SHA from the repo.
-2. Compresses the entire `.git` directory of that repo into a zip file.
+2. Compresses the latest codes of that repo into a zip file.
 3. Saves it at:

     ```